2021 Best Film, Video & Photographic Arts Colleges for Non-Traditional Students in Michigan

 Best Film, Video & Photographic Arts Schools for Non-Traditional Students

 University of Michigan - Ann Arbor has taken the #1 spot in this year's film, video & photographic arts ranking for non-traditional students.
-Located in the city of Ann Arbor, U-M is a public college with a very large student population.
+Located in the medium-sized city of Ann Arbor, U-M is a public school with a fairly large student population.
 U-M also made our Best Colleges for Film, Video & Photographic Arts in Michigan list, coming in at #1.

 About 0.2% of U-M students default on their loans in three years, which is lower than average.
-There are approximately 15,737 students at U-M that take at least one class online.
-There are roughly 3,568 part time students in attendance at U-M.
+Approximately 15,737 students take at least one class online at U-M. There are roughly 3,568 part time students in attendance at U-M.

 Eastern Michigan University comes in at #2 in this year's ranking.
 Eastern Michigan is a large public school located in the suburb of Ypsilanti.
 In addition to being on our best for non-traditional students list, Eastern Michigan has also earned the #6 rank in our Best Colleges for Film, Video & Photographic Arts in Michigan ranking.

 About 2.3% of Eastern Michigan students default on their loans in three years, which is lower than average.
-There are approximately 8,247 students at Eastern Michigan that take at least one class online.
-There are roughly 5,430 part time students in attendance at Eastern Michigan.
+Approximately 8,247 students take at least one class online at Eastern Michigan.
+5,430 of Eastern Michigan students are attending part time.

 Read More…